-In laying the foundation for his theory of special relativity, Albert Einstein insisted that in order to call geometrical propositions “true” they must have a physical reference frame to have truth about.
+In the explication of his theory of special relativity, Albert Einstein pointed out that in order to call geometrical propositions “true” they should have a physical referent, something to have truth about.
 Any mathematical description of a physical object or event has less reality than the object or event described.
 While logically coherent, Euclid’s system, as an edifice of the mind, does not quite qualify as “true” in the strict sense, since truth means the mind’s conformity to the world.
 An actual building, for instance, even if architecturally imperfect (or incomplete), has more reality than the most perfect blueprint of that building.
 In comparison to the real building, the blueprint is simply a system of geometrical abstractions.
-The mistake often made by the children of the Enlightenment — which Einstein attempted to correct — recalled the mistake made by Plato and his children, first corrected by Aristotle and re-corrected over and again by philosophers of moderate-realism throughout the ages.
-Because the problems dealt with by Einstein in the twentieth century so resembled those of ancient Greece on through the Renaissance, this modern digression has oddly sufficient relevance to Shakespeare or, for that matter, any of his contemporaries.
-Sub sole nihil novi est.

-Shakespeare’s couplet would only appear foolishly mawkish without all the foregoing explanation.
-The terse argument concerns the relationship between knowing the truth (“if this be error and upon me proved”) and the generation of being (“I never writ, nor no man ever loved”).
-Love, in either aspect, generates being, reproducing its basic generosity (families, after all, categorize the layers of being among them by the term “generations”).
+Shakespeare’s couplet would appear as mere saccharine foolishness without the foregoing explanation.
+The terse argument made by the couplet concerns the relationship between knowing the truth (“if this be error and upon me proved”) and the generation of being (“I never writ, nor no man ever loved”).
+Love, in either aspect, generates being, reproducing its basic generosity (one might note that families categorize the layers of being among them by the term “generations”).
 The generation of being occurs when the relative participates in the constant, when lovers-in-action participate in the Act-of-Loving, when post-luminous mass reconstitutes itself to constant light.
 Construction imitates blueprint, and what lovers do (present active infinitive) now imitates what their parents did (perfect, frozen past).
 The speaker means exactly what he says.
 The absence of light results in chaos; of God, non-existence; of a map or blueprint, strandedness or homelessness.
 Thus “if this be error,” the speaker “never writ,” not in addition to, but because “no man ever loved.”
 Without a constant — whether God, light, or a blueprint — nothing has intrinsic intelligibility, no ruler by which anything else may measure, resulting in total disorder.
 But one cannot discern disorder except as a contrast against, departure from, or privation of, order.
 Without light one could not observe motion.
 A profound realism, not a hackneyed idealism, pervades the thought that “if this be error and upon me proved,” Shakespeare, his speaker, his hearer “never writ, nor no man ever loved.”
 Measuring their love-action to Love, lovers ought acquire and live Love’s nature that their act-of-loving might become that constant and “ever-fixèd mark, that looks on tempests and is never shaken.”
 Love’s architecture, imitating and giving life to its blueprint, alters “not with his brief hours and weeks.”
 It finds perpetuation beyond thought and beyond time in lovers, who bear “it out even to the edge of doom.”